House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Jet 716200 Jdp-15B 15 Bench Drill Press

 We were pretty surprised by the Jet Jdp-15B drill press.
-It’s cousin, the JDP-17, is one of our favorite drill presses, but this one falls well short of the JDP-17.
+Its cousin, the JDP-17, is one of our favorite drill presses, but this one falls well short of the JDP-17.
 Speaking of short, this machine has 3⅛ inches of spindle travel.
 That’s not bad, but considering that this machine is many times the price of other drill presses that aren’t too far behind in spindle travel, we can’t look at that favorably.
-For comparison, the JDP-17 is only a bit more expensive than this model, but it’s got a full 5 inches of spindle travel.
+The JDP-17 is only a bit more expensive than this model, but it has a full 5 inches of spindle travel.

-The Jdp-15B does have the same one-handed belt tensioning system as the JDP-17, which we liked.
+The Jdp-15B has the same one-handed belt tensioning system as the JDP-17, which we liked.
 But this model doesn’t seem to be constructed nearly as well.
 When it arrived, the spring housing cap was already broken off.
-There was extensive assembly required, and it was much more difficult than we felt it should be.
-During assembly, the plastic connectors that hold the power button in place broke and it fell out.
+Extensive assembly was required, and it was much more difficult than we thought it should be.
+During assembly, the plastic connectors that hold the power button in place broke, and it fell out.
 For a machine this expensive, we expected better quality and features.

 Pros